 In this paper, we formulated the problem of on-ramp merging in a mixed-traffic as an on-policy MARL, and we developed an efficient MARL algorithm featuring action masking, local reward design, curriculum learning, and parameter sharing.
 A novel priority-based safety supervisor was also developed to enhance safety, improve learning efficiency, and increase traffic throughput.
 Comprehensive experiments were conducted to compare with several state-of-the-art algorithms, which showed that the proposed approach consistently outperformed the benchmark approaches in terms of training efficiency and collision rate.
-In future works, we will incorporate more comprehensive human driver models so that HDV motions can be more accurately predicted.
-We will also develop a more realistic simulation environment by incorporating data from real-world traffic systems.